Student Accessibility Services

 Any questions, send an email to SJCCDeafServices@sjcc.edu.

-Equipment Loan: SAS loans digital recorders, tablets and certain specialized equipment to qualified students.
+- Equipment Loan: SAS loans digital recorders, tablets, smart pens and certain specialized equipment to qualified students.

 SAS offers small-group educational assistance classes: